wyconsult/dev_master/replit.md

 The system is configured for production use with real data only:
 - **No fallback data**: When API access is restricted, system returns empty results gracefully
 - **Real API integration**: All data comes from ConLicitação API when IP is authorized
-- **Enhanced error detection**: System detects IP authorization issues and logs clear messages
+- **Enhanced error detection**: System detects IP authorization and compares with authorized IP
-- **Current status**: Admin working to restore API access authorization
+- **Authorized IP**: 189.89.90.102 (only IP with ConLicitação API access)
-- **Production deployment**: Ready for immediate deployment once IP authorization is restored
+- **Production deployment**: Ready for deployment when executed from authorized IP environment

 ### File Structure
 - `server/conlicitacao-api.ts` - API client for ConLicitação integration